 Even though these apps can be helpful, when you’re not sure- ask the locals.
 Most of them will be more than happy to help you.
-However, keep in mind that Vietnam has this “yes culture” and most people will tell you yes even when they aren’t sure of something.
+However, keep in mind that Vietnam has this ‘yes culture’ and most people will tell you yes even when they aren’t sure of something.
 You’ll very rarely hear someone saying no when asking for directions.
-So, be careful- even when their intentions are good, locals can sometimes guide you towards a wrong direction.
+So, be careful- even when their intentions are good, locals can sometimes guide you in the wrong direction.
 If you want to be sure you’re getting the right direction, ask a taxi driver.
 If someone knows the local roads- it’ll be them.

 Tips for riding in Vietnam

-In a lot of places, the roadside will be filled with stalls and markets and you can never be too careful when riding on these roads.
+In a lot of places, the roadside will be filled with stalls and markets (speaking of which also feel free to check out our guide to shopping in Vietnam) and you can never be too careful when riding on these roads.
 As you already might be aware, traffic is chaotic and there will be a lot of honking.
 When someone honks, they usually do it to warn you that they are about to overtake.
 Honking is also applicable in the tight mountain passages that come with a lot of blind spots.
 Here, people use the horn to let people coming from the other side that there’s someone behind the corner.

 Riding in Hanoi and Ho Chi Minh might sound scary but the average traffic speed is relatively low and even when accidents happen, it’s not that serious.
 Just don’t make any sudden movements and follow the flow.

-Avoid riding at nights.
+Avoid riding at night.
 The roads are bad as it is during the day and Vietnamese drivers make ridiculous decisions even when sober.
 Keep this in mind.

 Never get angry on the road and find your zen.
 You’ll feel like cursing on many occasions but the truth is the more upset you are, the bigger the probability of an accident becomes.